 Jacque Gray, PhD

 Gray worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
-Gray worked for over eight years providing counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
-She came to North Dakota in 1999 as a visiting professor in the UND Department of Counseling and in 2001 Gray became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the USDA Agricultural Research Service.
+For more than eight years she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
+She came to North Dakota in 1999 as a visiting professor in the UND Department of Counseling.
+In 2001 Gray became a post-doctoral fellow at the Grand Forks Human Nutrition Research Center of the United States Department of Agriculture's Agricultural Research Service.
 Gray joined the Center for Rural Health in 2004.

-Gray received her Bachelor of Science degree in laboratory technology from the University of Oklahoma.
-Her Master of Education degree is in guidance and counseling psychology from the University of Oklahoma and her doctorate is in Applied Behavioral Studies with a specialty in counseling psychology from Oklahoma State University.
+Gray received her bachelor of science degree in laboratory technology from the University of Oklahoma.
+Her master of education degree is in guidance and counseling psychology from the University of Oklahoma, and her doctorate is in applied behavioral studies with a specialty in counseling psychology from Oklahoma State University.